-Underground diamond drilling is performed from specially mined hanging-wall drifts located 10s of meters above the orebody and subsequently used for ventilation, dewatering, geotechnical and backfill purposes.
-Most underground diamond drilling is for delineation for upgrading Inferred to Indicated resources.
-Subsequent in-stope drilling is used to upgrade Indicated to Measured reserves prior to production.
+Most underground diamond drilling is for the purpose of delineation of mineralisation in order to upgrade Inferred resources to Indicated or Measured resources, as well as informing development position.
+Underground diamond drilling is initially carried out from hanging-wall drifts located tens of meters above the orebody, which are then subsequently used for ventilation, dewatering, geotechnical and backfill purposes.
+Infill drilling is carried out from the same hangingwall drifts or another suitable development location.
+Subsequent in-stope drilling is used to upgrade Indicated to Measured reserves prior to production, where infill drilling was not possible.